-Some thirty years after Arlis witnesses his father murdering a family, he runs into Kay, who happens to be the family's baby who was spared.
+Around thirty years after Arlis witnessed his father murdering a family, he runs into Kay, who happens to be the family's baby, who was spared.
 Kay and Arlis suspect nothing about each ...

-Some thirty years after Arlis witnesses his father murdering a family, he runs into Kay, who happens to be the family's baby who was spared.
+Around thirty years after Arlis witnessed his father murdering a family, he runs into Kay, who happens to be the family's baby, who was spared.
 Kay and Arlis suspect nothing about each other, but when his father returns, old wounds are reopened.Written by

 21 of 23 people found this review helpful.